icy/google-group-crawler/README.md

   and you must filter them before making your archive public.

 ### For script hackers

+Please skip this section unless your really know to work with `Bash` and shells.

 0. If you clean your files _(as below)_, you may notice that it will be very slow when re-downloading all files.
 You may consider to use